pepstock-org/Charba/README.md

  * change the signature of `MeterFormatCallback` interface in order to get only a `MeterContext` instance as argument.

 #### Features
- * add `linkScales` and `buildOrUpdateElements` methods to Controller interface in order to have the complete mapping of CHART.JS controller interface.
+ * add `linkScales` and `parse` methods to Controller interface in order to have the complete mapping of CHART.JS controller interface.
  * implement easing value management for `Meter` and `Gauge` charts (and their controller) because in the new version of CHART.JS, easing value is not provided anymore.
  * add `ControllerRegistrationHandler` interface to set to a `ControllerType` constructor in order to enable the notification before and after the controller registration to CHART.JS.
  * add `autoFontSize` property to meter and gauge options in order to enable or disable auto calculation of font size and use the font size provided by the user.